PhamQuangMinh17/ebike_frame_improvement/README.md

-# E-bike Frame Improvement - MATLAB Submission Code
+# E-bike Frame Improvement Project

 This folder contains the modular MATLAB code for the CAMD e-bike frame FEM and topology optimization project.